Associative Schemes: Notation and Preliminaries

+All rings $A$ are assumed to be associative unital rings.
+For a right $A$-module $M$ we denote the structure morphism by $\eta^A_M:A\rightarrow\enm_{\mathbb Z}(M),$ that is, for $m\in M,a\in A,\ m\cdot a=\eta^A_M(a)(m).$ If we write \emph{module} without prefix, we always mean \emph{right} module.
 Recall from \cite{ELS17} that an $A$-module $M$ is \emph{simple} if it has no proper sub-modules.
 When $k$ is a division ring, $A$ is a $k$-algebra and $M$ is of finite dimension over $k,$ then $\eta^A_M$ surjective implies $M$ simple, and the converse holds if $\enm_A(M)=k,$ in particular this holds when $k$ is an algebraically closed field.